Colin Jackson: Go Dad Run

 In 2013 Jackson created his own charitable fundraising event for men, Go Dad Run.
 The purpose is to raise awareness of men's health issues and funds for male based charities Prostate Cancer UK, Bowel Cancer UK, Orchid and CALM plus local Cancer Care charities and hospices.
 Ambassadors include Mark Foster, Donovan Bailey, Suzanne Packer, Fernando Montano, Siân Lloyd and Jamie Baulch.

 Sport 4 Kids

 Jackson CBE joined Sport4Kids (S4K) as their International Director and Brand Ambassador.

-Jackson holds special responsibilities for developing the S4K brand and help the mission to transform children's sport across the UK and international markets through the company's franchise network.

 Iaith ar Daith

 In 2020 Jackson joined other celebrities in a new S4C television series called Iaith ar Daith ('Language Road Trip') in which they take a crash course in the Welsh language while travelling around Wales.
 At the end of the series he was interviewed in Welsh.
 The series was broadcast in April 2020.
 An extra episode, Iaith ar Daith 'Dolig ('Language Road Trip: Christmas') was broadcast at the end of 2020, interviewing each of the celebrities about whether they were still making use of their Welsh and the opportunities they had had to use Welsh during lockdown.